 Did you know…..ShopRite composted more than 14,500 tons of materials in 2015 alone?
 It’s true!
 Add to that all of the food we donate to food banks and local pantries and we are making incredible progress as we reduce our environmental impact and feed hungry people.

 Each year, ShopRite conducts its own “ShopRite Earth Day Challenge.”
 This annual event challenges volunteers to beautify their communities by cleaning up litter from local parks and beaches, and planting flowers.
-In 2013 alone, approximately 3,000 volunteers – all wearing gloves and using trash bags donated by ShopRite– gathered to clean up 25 communities in New Jersey, New York, Pennsylvania and Connecticut.
-Call 1-800 ShopRite to receive gloves, trash bags and educational items for your next community clean up!
+To date, over 31,000 volunteers – all wearing gloves and using trash bags donated by ShopRite– have participated in Connecticut, Delaware, Maryland, New Jersey, New York, and Pennsylvania.
+Call 1-800 ShopRite to receive free materials for your next community clean up!

 ShopRite Earth News

-To help educate its customers and communities, ShopRite publishes an environmental newsletter called ShopRite Earth News.
+To help educate our customers and communities, ShopRite publishes an environmental newsletter called ShopRite Earth News.
 Since 2000, this award-winning publication informs ShopRite customers on how they can become more “green” through reducing their own energy use, composting at home to reduce waste and other ways they can help reduce their impact on the environment.
-Click here to view ShopRite Earth News 2014.
+We also include retail examples, so you know all of the things our sustainable ShopRite stores are doing to go green.
+Click here to view ShopRite Earth News 2016.

 Philanthropy is not a new idea for Wakefern.
 One example is our “Partners in Caring Program” designed to fight hunger.
 But did you know that we have helped a number of environmental non-government organizations (E-NGO’s) for a number of years?
 Click here to find out who they are!